 Asset information by segment is not reported because the Company does not use this measure to assess performance.
 Therefore, depreciation and amortization expense is not allocated among segments.
-Interest and other income, development and management services, general and administrative expenses, interest expense, depreciation and amortization expense, net derivative losses, losses from investments in securities, losses from early extinguishments of debt, minority interests in property partnerships, income (loss) from unconsolidated joint ventures, minority interest in Operating Partnership, gains on sales of real estate and other assets (net of minority interest), income from discontinued operations (net of minority interest) and gains on sales of real estate from discontinued operations (net of minority interest) are not included in Net Operating Income as internal reporting addresses these items on a corporate level.
+Interest and other income, development and management services, general and administrative expenses, interest expense, depreciation and amortization expense, net derivative losses, losses from investments in securities, losses from early extinguishments of debt, minority interests in property partnerships, income (loss) from unconsolidated joint ventures, minority interest in Operating Partnership, gains on sales of real estate and other assets (net of minority interest), income from discontinued operations (net of minority interest) are not included in Net Operating Income as internal reporting addresses these items on a corporate level.